Shinsegae004170.KS

 Department store revenue arrives largely as commission: brands operate concessions inside the store and pay a negotiated share of their sales, so Shinsegae curates tenant mix and invests in the buildings, luxury flagships, and food halls that pull affluent shoppers.
 That structure caps inventory risk but makes results hinge on hosting brands other channels cannot, a pull the company reinforces through massive regional complexes such as Centum City in Busan.
 Duty-free adds a volume business tied to travel flows and license terms, while Shinsegae International contributes direct fashion and cosmetics sales.
 Ownership of prime real estate under key stores anchors long-term value.

 Company profile by LineVest editorial.
 Journalism, not investment advice.
-Commission a full DART-based report on Shinsegae →
+Commission a full SEC-based report on Shinsegae →

 Shinsegae coverage